All Products

 # runtime_options.ignore_ssl = True

-# verify indicates the path of the instance CA certificate.
+# Path to the instance CA certificate.

 runtime_options.verify = "<CA_CERTIFICATE_FILE_PATH>"